JordanNaei/codeQuiz/README.md

 # codeQuiz Application
 ```
 This project aimed to build a JavaScript Quiz Apllication Website that offers the client the opportunity to take a JS Quiz consist of 10 questions.In case of a worng answer the client will lose 5 seconds of their alotted time.
-Also this application showcase the tp five scores and also allow the client to save thier score, if they wanted to do so.
+Also this application showcase the top five scores and allow the client to save their score, if they wanted to do so.

 to ensure the following:
     -	ensuring that people with disabilities can acccess the website.